CALL 01-2319320|info@insuremyshop.ie

 In support of small businesses and motorists all over Ireland that are suffering from spiralling insurance premiums, coupled with crippling claims costs, insurance experts at the CFM Group is calling on Financial Services Minister Eoghan Murphy to speed up the establishment of the insurance claims register to out what they describe as “trip and trick claimants” and other professional fraudsters.

-CFM group intends to campaign for a register which it believes will go a long way to curbing the activities of “professional insurance claimants”, who, they believe, are making a substantial living from falsifying multiple claims with the aim of being compensated by insurance pay-outs.
+CFM Group intends to campaign for a register which it believes will go a long way to curbing the activities of “professional insurance claimants”, who, they believe, are making a substantial living from falsifying multiple claims with the aim of being compensated by insurance pay-outs.

 “There is a relatively small, but very active and dangerous cohort of people out there who engage in the practice of falsifying insurance claims.
 This has the knock-on effect of putting upward pressure on insurance premiums – be they motor or commercial – as insurers endeavour to recoup the losses made on the back of these claims pay-outs.